 Why has something so simple with equipment so readily available been so slow to gain acceptance by ENTs?

 Well, there are several reasons, not the least of which is the fact that this procedure is still considered "experimental" by most insurance companies, though that may change in the near future given that this procedure has recently obtained FDA approval (September 16, 2016).

-However, there is the cost of the balloon itself which is typically not covered by insurance even if a patient wishes to proceed with an unproven treatment.
-The material cost of the balloon is around $2000 or more.
+There is also cost considerations.
+The material cost of the balloon is around $1000 or more.
 Compare this to the cost of a tube which is around $30 or less.
-In other words, hospitals would lose money by offering this procedure with current fee schedules.

 Furthermore, there are potentially huge, albeit rare risks associated with balloon dilation of the eustachian tube.
 These risks are clearly reported by Dr. Dennis Poe who "invented" this procedure in his landmark paper.

 The internal carotid artery supplies blood to the brain and can be found right next to the eustachian tube.
 Take a look at this CT scan of the ear:

 ET is the eustachian tube and CA is the carotid artery (EC is the ear canal).
 These structures are found right next to each other!

-The balloon catheters used for eustachian tube dilation have a fairly pointy tip (though not sharp), but when placed in a directed fashion inside of small diameter tunnel like the eustachian tube, there is the chance that the catheter tip may puncture or injure the carotid artery leading to risk of:
+The balloon catheters used for eustachian tube dilation have historically contained a fairly pointy tip (though not sharp), but when placed in a directed fashion inside of small diameter tunnel like the eustachian tube, there is the chance that the catheter tip may puncture or injure the carotid artery leading to risk of:

 1) horrible bleeding